 Oh, the burn you’ll feel with these beauties!
 Deficit lunges give you a larger range of motion and thus they’re much more challenging.

 Using the strength of your front leg to pull your body up (versus pushing off the back foot) at a greater range than normal with be hard as hell... but worth it.

-Sliding your leg backwards and having to pull it forward give a bit of resistance in your lunge and the pull hits your hamstrings nicely.
+Sliding your leg backward and having to pull it forward gives a bit of resistance in your lunge and the pull hits your hamstrings nicely.

-Front Loaded Barbell Lunges
+#6 Front Loaded Barbell Lunges

 This variation is for fitness junkies.
 For those of us who have mastered all other lunge variations and feel comfortable with a barbell.